 President Biden’s Complete Track Record on Student Loan Forgiveness

-- President Joe Biden has approved more student debt discharges than any previous administration.
+• Former President Joe Biden approved more student debt discharges than any previous administration.

-- The Biden administration has targeted for-profit colleges and universities with ad hoc forgiveness for former students at these institutions.
+• The Biden administration targeted for-profit colleges and universities with ad hoc forgiveness for former students at these institutions.

-- Changes have been made to existing debt forgiveness programs, such as adding a new IDR plan with a quicker pathway to forgiveness.
+• Changes were also made to existing debt forgiveness programs, such as adding a new IDR plan with a quicker pathway to forgiveness.

-President Joe Biden campaigned on the promise of student loan debt forgiveness, and his first three years in office have offered a mixed bag of successes and failures.
+Former President Joe Biden campaigned on the promise of student loan debt forgiveness, but in practice, his administration offered a mixed bag of successes and failures.

-Most notably, Biden’s widespread debt forgiveness plan proposed in August 2022 failed in the 11th hour due to a 6-3 U.S. Supreme Court decision.
+Most notably, Biden’s widespread debt forgiveness plan, first proposed in August 2022, failed in the 11th hour due to a 6-3 U.S. Supreme Court decision.

-However, despite this high-profile loss, the president has celebrated numerous victories in the fight against the debt crisis.
+However, despite this high-profile loss, Biden celebrated numerous victories in the fight against the debt crisis.

-As of October 2024, Biden’s administration has approved debt cancellation for approximately 4.8 million borrowers totaling $175 billion in forgiveness since taking office in 2021.
-That far outpaces any student loan debt forgiveness from any previous administration.
+By the time he left office in January 2025, Biden’s administration approved debt cancellation for 5.3 million borrowers totaling $188.8 billion in forgiveness since taking office in 2021.
+That far outpaces any student loan debt forgiveness from any previous administration and is roughly equivalent to the GDP of Ukraine in 2024.

 Widespread Debt Relief Plan Falls Short